US jobless claims decline to a still-high 900,000

 But for now, the economy is losing ground.
 Retail sales have fallen for three straight months.
 Restrictions on restaurants, bars and some stores, along with a reluctance of most Americans to shop, travel and eat out, have led to sharp spending cutbacks.
 Revenue at restaurants and bars plunged 21% in 2020.

-At the same time, a steady weakening of the job market has meant hardship for millions of American households.
-In December, employers cut 145,000 jobs, the first loss since April and the sixth straight month in which hiring has weakened.
+The loss of so many jobs has meant hardship for millions of American households.
+In December, employers cut 140,000 positions, the first loss since April and the sixth straight month in which hiring has weakened.
 The unemployment rate remained stuck at a still-high 6.7%.

 Yet there are signs that the $900 billion federal aid package enacted late last month may have begun to cushion the damage, in large part thanks to $600 checks being sent to most adults.
 The government began distributing the payments at the end of last month.